guanquann/cs3219-ay2425s1-project-g28/backend/user-service/README.md

    - `REDIS_URI`

+   You can also update `MONGO_INITDB_ROOT_USERNAME`, `MONGO_INITDB_ROOT_PASSWORD` to change your MongoDB credentials if necessary.

+4. You can view the MongoDB collections locally using Mongo Express.
+To set up Mongo Express, update `ME_CONFIG_BASICAUTH_USERNAME` and `ME_CONFIG_BASICAUTH_PASSWORD`.
+The username and password will be the login credentials when you access Mongo Express at http://localhost:8082.

-4. A default admin account (`email: admin@gmail.com` and `password: Admin@123`) wil be created.
+5. A default admin account (`email: admin@gmail.com` and `password: Admin@123`) wil be created.
 If you wish to change the default credentials, update them in `.env`.
 Alternatively, you can also edit your credentials and user profile after you have created the default account.

-5. To view the contents stored in Redis,
+6. To view the contents stored in Redis,

    1. Go to [http://localhost:5540](http://localhost:5540).